 Cases related directly to President Donald Trump include Trump v.
 Mazars and Trump v.
-Deutsche Bank are directly to President Donald Trump and include the authority of several US House Committees, and of a state District Attorney, to issue subpoenas for the President's personal and business financial records.
+Deutsche Bank, which address the authority of several US House Committees, and of a state District Attorney, to issue subpoenas for the President's personal and business financial records.

 In the debate over subpoena power, the requests were made as a part of various investigations, including whether there are "any links and/or coordination between the Russian government, or related foreign actors, and individuals associated with Donald Trump's campaign, transition, administration, or business interests, in furtherance of the Russian government's interests."A ruling in Trump's favor could give the President sweeping immunity from congressional oversight.

 On May 20th, in a separate case, the Supreme Court temporarily blocked the release of former special counsel Robert Mueller's redacted grand jury material to the Democratic-led House of Representatives.

 SCOTUS gave the Department of Justice until June 1 to file a formal appeal of the March ruling from the D.C.
 Circuit Court of Appeals, which ruled the administration must hand over the materials to the House Judiciary Committee initially requested as part of the House impeachment inquiry into President Trump.